mariovisic/stravalog/Readme.md

 involved in.
 I've found that it's hard to find activities with descriptions and they do not even appear at all on the mobile app.

-Stravalog takes these descriptions, along with other data from the API to form a blog
+Stravalog creats a blog by using strava descriptions as well as extracting other data from the API which is then displayed.

 ### Requirements